riazn/biallelic_hr/stddata__2016_01_28/README.md

 # Create Somatic input files from maf files TCGA Firehose 28/01/16:
     	1.)
-LoF_Somatic.dat (Loss of Function somatic mutations) 2.)
-Somatic_TCGA_VUS.txt (Somatic Variants of Unknown Significance -VUS-) ^-- PEDRO:how are tehse created? (maybe this should be at end of README??)
+LoF_Somatic.dat (Loss of Function somatic mutations -LoF-) 2.)
+Somatic_TCGA_VUS.txt (Somatic Variants of Unknown Significance -VUS-) ^-- PEDRO:how are these created? (maybe this should be at end of README??)

 # List of Cancer types
     Cancers.txt --> List of 24 cancer types